hm-lang/core/proposals/README.md

 You can call functions with arguments in any order.
 Arguments must be specified with the named identifiers in the function definition.
-The only exception is if the argument is "unnamed" (i.e., it has the same name as the type), then you don't need to specify its name.
+The only exception is if the argument is default-named (i.e., it has the same name as the type), then you don't need to specify its name.
 We'll discuss that more in the next section.

 ```